Greyyy-HJC/lattice_analysis_template/README.md

 scripts folder: scripts for specific project, not for general template

-liblattice folder: the liblattice library, which is general for most lattice analysis projects, subfolders are organized by the analysis steps
+liblattice folder: the liblattice library, which is general for most lattice analysis projects, subfolders are organized by the analysis steps, most py files contain an example usage at the end of the files.
     pre_process: read and pre-process the raw data, like dispersion relation, bootstrap, select out the bad configs, etc.
     gs_fit: ground state fit
     coor_to_mom: extrapolation in the coordinate space and FT
     matching: matching
     physics_limit: large momentum extrapolation, continuum limit, physical pion mass extrapolation, etc.
     general: other general functions, such as constants, plot settings, etc.

+test_data folder: test data for the liblattice library.
 ```